 Does it ever feel like culture’s definition of career success belongs only to the hip young entrepreneurs and 30-under-30 listers?
 Let’s change that right now.
 The truth is, you can change careers midlife.

-I believe we should keep doing work that brings us joy until we take our last breath.
-That doesn’t mean you need to have a full-time career when you’re a great-grandparent, but there’s no reason you can’t do what you’re passionate about just because you hit a certain age.
-And this idea that you have to be stuck in the same job forever with no hope of making a change—well that’s just false.
+You should do work that brings you joy until you take your last breath.
+That doesn’t mean you need a full-time career when you’re a great-grandparent, but there’s no reason you can’t do what you’re passionate about just because you hit a certain age.
+And this idea that you have to be stuck in the same job forever with no hope of making a change—well, that’s just false.

 Ready to find your dream job?
 We'll show you how.